theobald-software/kb.theobald-software.github.io/content/_yunio/populating-drop-down-controls-in-power-apps.md

 weight: 15
 ---

-This article shows how to integrate yunIO services with Microsoft Power Apps.<br>
+The following article shows how to integrate yunIO services with Microsoft Power Apps.<br>
 Power Apps is a cloud-based platform to build custom business applications based on different data sources.
 For more Information on Power Apps, see [Microsoft Power Apps Documentation](https://docs.microsoft.com/en-us/powerapps/).